Every person needs food, clothing, and shelter for living worldwide.

 Except for the supermarkets or department store food corners, where else is it possible for people to enjoy free tasting?

-It’s held in limited terms but if you go to the exhibition of products in Hokkaido, Kyushu, Okinawa, etc. you can buy many kinds of local dishes but also enjoy tasting free simultaneously.
+This is a limited option but if you go to the exhibition of products in Hokkaido, Kyushu, Okinawa, etc. you can buy many kinds of local dishes while also enjoying free tastings simultaneously.

-Popular foods on an exhibition of the products are Ramen, ice cream, sweets, seafood, special dumpling, etc.
+Popular exhibition foods are Ramen, ice cream, sweets, seafood, special dumpling, etc.

 The big advantage is that you can taste food and drinks of other prefectures (as being on a short trip) which people normally don’t have access to due to the lack of time and money.